Discover fun, new & old Christmas traditions for kids and the whole family to enjoy.

 The best Christmas traditions are the ones that kids remember from a young age.
 Nothing quite captures the joy of the season like the wonder and excitement found in children at Christmastime.
-What better way to bring more of that joy to the world than with a few fun Christmas traditions for kids that help the whole family get into the holiday spirit.
+And what better way to bring more of that joy to the world than with a few fun Christmas traditions for kids that help the whole family get into the holiday spirit.

 - Wear matching family pajamas or Christmas socks